List of Nausicaä of the Valley of the Wind characters

 Nausicaä of the Valley of the Wind is a manga series created by Hayao Miyazaki, between 1981 and 1994, featuring an extensive cast of characters.
 The series takes place on a post-apocalyptic Earth where environmental disasters threaten the survival of humankind.
 Nausicaä, the titular protagonist of the series, is a princess of the Valley of the Wind, who explores the ecological system of her world and becomes involved in a war between kingdoms.
 Nausicaä's objective is to bring about a peaceful coexistence among the people of her world, as well as between humanity and nature.

-In 1984 Miyzaki's film of the same title was released.
+In 1984 Miyazaki's film of the same title was released.
 At the time only 16 chapters of the manga had been published.
 Miyazaki had not written an ending for the manga and not all the characters had been created yet.
 Characters from the manga were adapted for the screen and new characters were created who appear exclusively in the film.